bioimage-io/spec-bioimage-io/supported_formats_and_operations.md

 # Weights Formats

-The supported weight formats and their additional fields:
+The supported weights formats and their additional fields:

 - `keras_hdf5`: A hdf5 file containing weights for Keras.
 - `pytorch_script`: A torchscript file.